 Understanding CYCLICAL Hebrew thinking is also important because the vast majority of the Bible was written in the Hebrew or the Aramaic language.
 Certainly the Old Testament prophets wrote in ancient Hebrew or Aramaic.
 When we look at Scripture, especially at Biblical prophecy, we will often hear people claim “That has already been fulfilled”.
 This is a very common statement regarding Biblical prophecy, particularly in the area of Eschatology, which is End-Time Biblical prophecy.

-For instance, People who would call themselves “Preterists” do not believe that there will be a literal 1000 year reign of Christ, even though the book of Revelation clearly states that there will be.
+For instance, People who call themselves “Preterists” do not believe that there will be a literal 1000 year reign of Christ, even though the book of Revelation clearly states that there will be.
 This is because they view the book of Revelation as “poetry”, or the book of Daniel as events that happened in the 7th Century BC, and are “over and done with“.
 This is GREEK thinking (linear) and is NOT the view of this author, my husband or I. God works in shadows, types, patterns and cycles, as evidenced in the original language in which the Bible was written.
 God has declared what will occur at the end of days from the beginning.
 Some prophecies have a single fulfillment (like the birth of the Messiah), others have a dual fulfillment, and still others can have multiple fulfillments.
 We have to pray for wisdom, seek truth, and have a discerning eye.
 Holy Spirit will lead us into all truth!
 The Bible tells us that we need to have the mind of Christ Jesus, a Hebrew.

 With all of this said, we pray for the Lord Jesus Christ to open our minds and our hearts as we step into an exciting part of this blog, Biblical Prophecy.